wchance/dl-homework/README.md

 We loaded closing prices and fng values and concat into a single dataframe

-Using closing prices is much more accurate than using FNG alone.
+We ran both notebooks with windows sizes from 1-10 and found the following results for Learning Loss

-# Learning Loss
+# Learning Loss table
 | Window | Closing | Fear Index |
 | ------ | ------- | ---------- |
 | 1      | 0.01949 | 0.09930 |